There may be no cure for fibromyalgia and the pain it inflicts, but there are ways to reduce the severity of it.

 - Restless Legs Magnesium Chloride Flakes with Organic Orange, Cedarwood, and Lavender

 I have saved the best for last.
-From 2013-2016, my main source of fibromyalgia pain relief was medical marijuana.
+From 2013-2016, my main source of fibromyalgia pain relief was medical marijuana and dietary changes.

 I began testing a PEMF therapy device at the end of November 2016.
 I didn’t see major results at first, but I also wasn’t using it faithfully.

 However, after six weeks I noticed an increase of energy and the ability to reduce pain in my knee within hours instead of days or weeks!

 This made it possible to begin exercising.
 After years of not being able to exercise at all, I was exercising twice a week, then three times, and so on.

 In March of 2017, I began using my device daily and focused 90% of my treatment time to my spine.
 This allowed me to begin walking daily.
 I have had some setbacks due to injuries and a car accident, but the relief I have experienced with my Oska Pulse has allowed me to resume physical activity as soon as I healed.
 It has also helped with the healing process.